 #4 The Perfection Ideal & Psychic Homeostasis

-Our western culture has no one-for-one translatable equivalent for dharma.
-None can capture the all-encompassing depth and breadth of the ancient philosophical, psychological and religious subtleties of its nature.
-Dharma is experiential; like gravity, more is known of dharma from its observational qualities and effects rather than its actual material composition.
+Western civilization has no one-for-one equivalent for Eastern dharma.
+Nothing can capture the all-encompassing depth and breadth of the ancient philosophical, psychological and religious subtleties of its universal nature.
+Make no mistake, dharma is entirely experiential; yet like gravity, more is known of dharma from its observational qualities and effects rather than its actual material composition.

 Commonly adopting dharma within English usage, as another addition among the abundance of words and phrases from other cultures and nationalities, would add another invaluable page in this longstanding tradition.
 Whether applied correctly or not, the use of say “yoga” or “karma” is virtually ubiquitous throughout the English spoken world these days.
 So why not dharma, especially since its Sanskrit etymology is essential for any dedicated appreciation of the richly applied cultural and philosophic origins that underlies both yoga and karma?